Rheingau – Past, Present, (And Future?) Greatness

 In 2020, the estate made a statement by introducing an ultra-premium Riesling in strictly limited production, perhaps meant to play on a rarefied field with the likes of Klaus-Peter Keller’s G-Max bottlings.
 The wine, called Monte Vacano, is sourced from grapes grown on a choice 0.5 hectare “Lay” parcel of the Kiedricher Gräfenberg.
 The name Vacano pays tribute to the family of founder Robert Weil’s wife Emilie, originally of Italy’s Lombardy region.

 *Hessische Staatsweingüter Kloster Eberbach, tucked into the Eltville valley, this estate can be summoned in a single word: history.
-Originally founded almost a millennium ago as a Cistercian monastery, this was one of the most important wine producers of the Middle Ages.
+Founded almost a millennium ago as a Cistercian monastery, this was one of the most important wine producers of the Middle Ages.
 Its holdings were spread over vast tracts, generating wealth and fame for the estate.
 At one point in its history, the monastery even had its own fleet of ships for transporting wine to the centers of the medieval wine trade.

-Over time, a number of historical travails altered Kloster Eberbach’s fortunes until Napoleaonic secularization (1803) put the estate in the hands of an aristocratic family who worked to elevate it to even greater prominence.
+Over time, a number of historical travails altered Kloster Eberbach’s fortunes.
+Napoleonic secularization (1803) put the estate in the hands of an aristocratic family who worked to elevate it to even greater prominence.
 It has been a place of firsts in German wine, including the first to use the term Trockenbeerenauslese for wines made from fully botrytized dried grapes (1893).
 Since 1945, it has been the property of the Federal State of Hesse, holding 238 hectares, spread among sites from Assmannshausen to Hochheim — an indication of the ecclesiastical estate’s power and reach long ago.

 Cellarmaster Katharina Puff has begun to introduce native yeast ferments and move away from filtration in the vast range of Rieslings and other varieties she now oversees.
 The estate’s library of back vintages has been described by critics as “exquisite;” its status within German wine “a site of pilgrimage.”